 - Red foxes are most likely to be found in urban areas.

-- Leave behind tracks or damage as indication of their presence
+- Foxes leave behind tracks or damage as indication of their presence.

 - The animals are lured onto private property by available food sources.

 - They hold varied and omnivorous diets and are prone to scavenging in trash bins.

 - Foxes are notorious for killing entire populations of chickens.

 - In attempts to store food for later consumption, they often kill more livestock than necessary.

 - As rabies is prevalent in fox populations, extreme precautions should be taken when an animal behaves erratically and aggressively.